d3lta-v/SIMUXCRParser/README.md

 ```

-If you want the <title> from the ClearRead XML file...
+If you want the title tag from the ClearRead XML file...

 ```objective-c
 SIMUXCRParser *simuxParser = [[SIMUXCRParser alloc] init];